 The mechanism component looked at how the ball could be ‘shot’ through the hoop.
 The solution range was astounding – a crane, a simple ‘hand’, a cantilever arm and a cam and follower.

-Personally, the depth of critical thinking and problem-solving demonstrated by the students was far superior than the 3 separate strands would shown.
+The depth of critical thinking and problem-solving demonstrated by the students was far superior than the 3 separate strands would have shown.

 From more information contact Mark Lockett: firstname.lastname@example.org